-OK, I’m passionate about my woman.
+I love my woman.
 We don’t measure the success of our relationship by how much money we earn as a couple.
 Financial stability is important in a life partnership, sure.
 Yet nobody dates or marries expecting to make money from the relationship itself.
-That would just be weird.

 What about starting with a passion and seeing where it takes you?
 Well, several friends of mine run online stores that make 6-figures per month.
 Are they passionate about the products?
 No. They really don’t care.
 Some never even used the products they’re now selling before they got into e-commerce.

 In fact, I know several online stores where you can get poop sent to people as pranks.
 Judging by the traffic these stores receive and the prices they charge, converting just 10% of their monthly visitors to customers is an easy 6 figure/yr income–and the conversion is likely more since people don’t just stumble onto a site like this.

-Most of us are not fortunate enough to stumble into a labor of love that also happens to make money and enhance our quality of life, and allows us to spread positivity to our surroundings.
+Most of us are not fortunate enough to stumble into a labor of love that also happens to make money, enhance our quality of life, and allows us to spread positivity to our surroundings.
 We need a different way to find work with personal meaning, financial reward, and that enables to enjoy life.

 It turns out, that way has been here all our lives.
 It’s just gone unnoticed.
-Somewhere between toddler and teenager, we forgot the obvious: You are more likely to enjoy something you’re good at.
+Somewhere between toddler and teenager, we forgot an obvious life lesson: You are more likely to enjoy something you’re good at.

-Work may not be fun at first, but we can bring fun into the work as we learn.
+A challenge may not be fun at first, but it becomes fun as we learn.
 The more we learn, the better we do, the more we enjoy it.
-In other words, we discover work we love first learning to do it.
+We discover what we love to do by becoming good at doing it.